 Now let’s take a look at Bitcoin’s mining profitability in light of the halvening in 2012.

 Again, we see a sharp dip in profitability at the same time as the halvening.
 Block rewards dropped from a cumulative total of $600 (50 BTC x $12) to $325 (25 BTC x $13).
 Therefore, we can conclude that the sharp decline in profitability due to the halvening pushed miners out of the ecosystem, decreasing Bitcoin’s hashrate by approximately 35%.
-Now let’s take a look at the second halvening to see if we can find any parallels.

 The Second Halvening